 • Get 3X better battery life with nextradio compared to streaming music

-Visit nextradioapp.com or get to your local Sprint store to learn more about nextradio - FM radio on the go.
+Visit nextradioapp.com to learn more about nextradio - FM radio on the go!

 FREQUENTLY ASKED QUESTIONS